TrendsAI-bit/UglyAI/README.md

 ## Usage

+### Asset Gallery
+1. Click "Show Asset Gallery" in the studio
+2. Choose from our collection of cartoon faces
+3. Apply filters to make them ugly
+4. Download your creation

 ### AI Generation
 1. Switch to "AI" engine in the toolbar
 2. Enter a descriptive prompt (e.g., "corporate mugshot with cursed energy")